 Two (Bottom & Top) Plug Technique

 The two plug technique for placing plugs at greater depth, in situations where precise calculation of cement volumes is impossible or for small cement volumes.
 The method uses bottom and top wiper plugs inside an open-ended drill pipe fitted with a catcher for the top plug.
-The cement is contained between the plugs, which ensures minimum contamination, and displaced with mud.
+The cement is contained between the plugs, which ensures minimum contamination and being displaced with mud.
 The pipe is pulled back when the top plug seats.
 The plug is dressed off at the desired depth and excess cement is (reverse) circulated out.

-Cement Plug Job Procedure
+Balanced Cement Plug Job Procedure